guidelines for authors

 - “Translations” and “materials”: Here we include important contributions to Central/Eastern European social thought that can be brought to international attention in English translation; internationally important works in new Czech or Slovak translations; and previously unpublished or long-unavailable “materials,” accompanied by annotation that presents the materials’ significance to contemporary readers (these may be submitted in English, Czech, or Slovak).
 3000–10,000 words.

 - “Reviews” of recent publications in critical social thought.
-Reviews may be brief (1000-2500 words) or may constitute longer “review essays” (2500-7500 words).
-List of books available for review is available under this link.
+Reviews may be brief (1000–2500 words) or may constitute longer “review essays” (2500–7500 words).
+Keep in mind that review essays are not only longer reviews, but take one or more reviewed works as a starting point for more extensive original reflection.
+A list of books available for review is available under this link.

 Send submissions, in the formats *.rtf, *.odt, *.doc, or *.docx, to kontradikce (at) flu.cas.cz.
 Unless otherwise indicated, submissions received by November 15 will be considered for publication in the volume published the following year.